krishauser/Klampt/Cpp/docs/Manual-Installation.md

 - KrisLibrary may need to be configured for your particular system.
 Try running `cmake-gui` and changing the Advanced variables.
 - By default, we compile ODE in double floating-point precision.
 The reason for this is that on some Linux systems, ODE becomes unstable in single floating-point precision and may crash with assertion failures.
 This may be changed on other systems, if you wish, by toggling ODEDOUBLE=0 or 1 in Klampt/Cpp/Dependencies/Makefile. _Note: if you have already built ODE and then later change its precision, you must do a clean build of ODE as well as the CMake cache._

+NOTE: as of Klampt 0.10.0, we require KrisLibrary 0.2 and above.
+If you are building earlier versions of Klampt, you will need to check out the `0.1` branch of KrisLibrary before building.

-**Enabling Assimp support (optional).** To load a larger variety of 3D meshes, Klamp't can be configured to use the Asset Importer ( [Assimp](http://assimp.sourceforge.net/)) library.
-Once Assimp 3.0.1270 is installed on your system (if Klampt/Cpp/Depdencies/assimp--3.0.1270-sdk or /usr/lib/libassimp.so exists), KrisLibrary and Klampt should automatically detect it when built.
+**Enabling Assimp support (optional).** To load a larger variety of 3D meshes, Klamp't can be configured to use the Asset Importer ( [Assimp](http://assimp.sourceforge.net/)) library, versions 3.0+, 4.0+, and 5.0+.
+Once Assimp is installed on your system (more specifically, if CMake can find the assimp/ include path and libassimp.lib somewhere in the typical system locations), KrisLibrary and Klampt should automatically detect it when built.

 **Run CMake to build Klamp't Makefiles.** Run &quot;cmake .&quot; to build the Klamp't makefiles.